Things are tense at home

 Are there times in your family when you’d just like to disappear or run away?
 Do you have arguments about going out in the evening, getting up at the week-end, household chores or body jewellery?
 Perhaps you feel that your parents are clinging on to you and don’t accept the fact that you’re becoming an adult and independent.

 If you have brothers or sisters, maybe you know what it feels like to be compared to them.
 Another problem might be that one of your siblings is ill and consequently everything revolves around them with no one taking any notice of you.
-Or maybe you have to take on heavy responsibilities with regard to your siblings.
+Or maybe you have to take on a lot of responsibilities with regard to your siblings.

-But if that is not the case, or you would prefer to talk to someone anonymously, please remember that the KJT exists.
-Our counsellors are there for you and will support you in all types of situation.
+But if that is not the case, or you would prefer to talk to someone anonymously, please remember that KJT exists.
+Our counsellors are there for you and will support you in all types of situations.
 You are not alone!